 After that,if you already added your website to the list, the website will listed in website list.

-Afetr adding website in website list, click gear icon next to your site to website setting page.
-On Website setting page, click Create a sub-directory website button.
+After adding website in website list, click gear icon next to your site to website setting page.